Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Introduction

 Technically, we view the function-valued variables of interest as random variables taking values in a Hilbert space of square-integrable functions, and then propose our FPCA-based functional IV estimator (FIVE).
 As is well known in the literature, estimation of a model involving function-valued random variables is not straightforward because some important sample operators, such as the covariance of such a random variable, are not invertible over the entire Hilbert space(s).
 We circumvent this issue by employing a rank-regularized inverse of such an operator, and this is the point where we make use of the FPCA.
 The reason why we focus on this regularzation scheme comes not from its theoretical superiority, but merely from its popularity in the literature.
-Other schemes such as ridge-type regularization (e.g., \citealp{Florence2015}; \citealp{Benatia2017}) may be alternatively adopted, and are expected to have their own merits (see Remark~\ref{rem:comb}).
+Other schemes such as ridge-type regularization (e.g., \citealp{Florence2015}; \citealp{Benatia2017}) may be alternatively adopted, and are expected to have their own merits (see Remark~\ref{rem:comb}). \phantomsection \commRVV{It is worth summarizing some crucial differences between our estimators and the alternative estimator proposed by \cite{Benatia2017} based on ridge regularization.
+To the best of our knowledge, there has not been exploration of asymptotic inference on specific characteristics of the regression (coefficient) operator for their estimator; this seems to be because of a nontrivial challenge associated with a particular asymptotic bias (see Section 4 of \citealp{Benatia2017}).
+In contrast, in this paper, we tackle the issue by employing the FPCA augmented with a proper extension of the asymptotic approach introduced by \cite{Hall2007}.
+As a result, this paper provides mathematical conditions that support a valid asymptotic inference on the regression operator.
+Moreover, \citepos{Benatia2017} methodology does not take into account for the more general presence of weak dependence, although we believe their results can be extended to such a setting.}